AndromedaMedi/Travel-Bucket-List/README.md

-# solo_project
+# Travel Bucket List
-Travel Bucket List app
+Travel Bucket List is a travel tracking app created for the CodeClan Python solo project in week 5 of the Professional Softaware Development course.
+It allows the user to track the countries and cities they have visited and wish to visit.

 # terminal